stefanspringer1/SwiftXML/README.md

 <d>
 ```

-Also, in those chains operations resulting in single nodes like `parent` or `applied` (see the next section on constructing XML) can be used.
+Also, in those chains operations resulting in single nodes like `parent` (see above), `insertNext` (see the section on tree manipulations), or `apply` (see the next section on constructing XML) can be used.

 ## Constructing XML